cape-io/rg-utils/README.md

 * `prefix` valid options are [null, p, l, dl, dli, dlt, pf, pft, pfi].
 Max of 16 options including `null` (textile).
 4 bits.
 * `patternId` NUMBER must be less than 16777215.
 24 bits.
-* `colorId` NUMBER must be less than 99.
+* `colorId` NUMBER must be **less** than 99.
 Note this is smaller than the 7 bit max of 127.
+We assume it always two digits/chars long.
+Id 99 is reserved for color items that are the same as (wire/sample) the pattern.

 ## ID Processing